maoruibin/FlowerLoading/doc/Readme-en.md

 method | introduce
 ---- | ---
-setIsAutoPlayAnim | Set whether to enable auto-play animation setMax | set max progress setProgress | set current progress
+enableAutoPlayAnim | Set whether to enable auto-play animation setMax | set max progress setProgress | set current progress

-setIsAutoPlayAnim introduce
+enableAutoPlayAnim
 > By default, if the LoadingView is in the display state, the animation will be executed and the animation will automatically stop.
-If you do not want to use this feature, you can use the setIsAutoPlayAnim method to close.
+If you do not want to use this feature, you can use the this method to close.

 For more usage info, feel free to watch [source code](./loading/src/main/java/name/gudong/loading/LoadingDrawable.java)。